-NEXT EXHIBITION: Mad about Helsinki
+Mad about Helsinki

-Opening on 6 June 2013, Mad about Helsinki is the new exhibition in the main building of Helsinki City Museum at Sofiankatu 4.
+Mad about Helsinki is the new exhibition in the main building of Helsinki City Museum at Sofiankatu 4.

-The themes of the Mad about Helsinki exhibition revolve around special places in the city that are close to the locals’ hearts, selected from over 1,000 responses to a recent survey.
-According to the results of the poll, the places that are dearest to Helsinki residents include popular historical spots such as Senate Square, Suomenlinna and Kaivopuisto Park, but also many lesser-known areas such as quiet seaside districts, peaceful suburban streets and people’s own homes.
-The exhibition presents these favourite places in the context of Helsinki’s past, making these beloved locations even more fascinating by giving them historical depth.
+According to the results of a recent survey made to the locals, the places that are dearest to Helsinki residents include popular historical spots such as Senate Square, Suomenlinna and Kaivopuisto Park, but also many lesser-known areas such as quiet seaside districts, peaceful suburban streets and people’s own homes are important.
+The exhibition presents these favorite places in the context of Helsinki’s past, making these beloved locations even more fascinating by giving them historical depth.

 History of the museum building